mandylan75/componentProject/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

+NOTE: I'm not sure if I'll be using *all* the methods provided below per component, those are just ideas so far.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: ColorPalette
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A component that models an ordered collection of colors in a digital palette; The kernel manages adding and removing colors, while secondary methods provides color analysis and transformations.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+     - void addColor(Color c): adds a color to the palette
+     - Color removeColor(): removes and returns a color
+     - boolean contains(Color c): checks if the palette includes a color
+     - boolean isEmpty() reports if the palette has no colors
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - Color averageColor(): : blends all colors to find the average
+    - ImagePalette complement(): creates a new palette of complementary colors
+    - Color mostFrequent(): returns the most common color
+    - int size(): reports how many colors are in the palette
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes, you can add and remove colors.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Possibly yes to store RBG values to make some methods easier.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Maybe, depending on the color model (RGB or color names).
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      -Yes, because averageColor() and complement() both rely on iterating through kernel methods (addColor and removeColor).
+An example is averageColor() can copy the palette, remove colors one by one to read values, then re-add them back.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: DataStream
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Models a sequence of numeric values that arrive in order (like      sensor readings or log data).
+Kernel manages adding/removing entries, while secondary methods provide analysis such as averages and trends.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addValue(int v) → adds a value to the stream
+    - int removeValue() → removes and returns the most recent value
+    - boolean isEmpty() → checks if the stream is empty
+    - int size() → reports the number of values
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - double average() → computes mean of all values
+    - int max() → finds the largest value
+    - int min() → finds the smallest value
+    - double trend() → compares first and last values to see overall direction
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, because values can be added or removed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No, there are only numbers.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Possibly a constant for default stream size.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+For example, average() can be implemented by repeatedly using removeValue() or accessing values.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Data Table
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Models a simple table of rows and columns (like a spreadsheet).
+Kernel handles adding/removing rows, while secondary methods provide queries and aggregation.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addRow(List<String> row) → adds a row of values
+    - List<String> removeRow() → removes and returns a row
+    - int rowCount() → reports how many rows exist
+    - boolean isEmpty() → checks if the table has no rows
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - List<String> getColumn(int index) → returns all values in a column
+    - double columnMean(int index) → computes average of numeric column
+    - int findRow(String value) → finds the first row containing a value
+    - DataTable filterByColumn(int index, String value) → returns matching rows
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, rows can be added and removed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Possibly a constant for max column size.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+For example, columnMean() can be built using repeated row access.

 ## Post-Assignment